Conforto hits 3-run homer, Mets top Reds 6-3

-CINCINNATI (AP) — Michael Conforto homered to cap a four-run first inning and the New York Mets gave their faint playoff hopes a boost with a 6-3 win over the Cincinnati Reds on Sunday.
+Conforto homered to cap a four-run first inning and the New York Mets kept pace in their wild-card chase with a 6-3 win over the Cincinnati Reds on Sunday.

+“I knew it was gone,” he said.
+“I just ran the bases.
+It felt good to put us up big in the first inning.
+I knew we would add on a couple.”

 J.D.
-Davis and Brandon Nimmo also connected for the Mets, who were 4 ½ games behind Milwaukee for the second NL wild-card berth going into the day.
+Davis and Brandon Nimmo also connected for the Mets, who remained 4 ½ games behind Milwaukee for the second NL wild-card berth after the Brewers held off Pittsburgh 4-3.

-New York starter Marcus Stroman walked the bases loaded with two outs and a 4-2 lead in the fifth.
+New York starter Marcus Stroman, battling a bout of nausea, walked the bases loaded with two outs and a 4-2 lead in the fifth.

+“It was hard to get my stomach and head in order, but that had nothing to do with it,” Stroman said.
+“At the end of the day, I didn’t execute.
+I kind of hurt myself with walks.”

 Brad Brach (5-4) came on to get Eugenio Suárez to pop up on the first pitch.
 Suárez, second in the majors behind Mets rookie Pete Alonso with 48 home runs, slammed his black bat to the ground in frustration.